Space Mission Simulator

 Mission Control

-The Mission Control component of the Space Mission Simulator is located on the first floor of the Challenger Learning Center and is designed to look and feel like Mission Control at Johnson Space Center in Houston, Texas.
+The Mission Control component of the Space Mission Simulator is designed to look and feel like Mission Control at Johnson Space Center in Houston, Texas.
 The “engineers” working in Mission Control must complete their tasks, share information with their “astronaut” classmates in Space Station and direct the “astronauts” to their next task.
 Most importantly, the “engineers” in Mission Control must maintain constant contact with the “astronauts” aboard Space Station.

 Space Station Laboratory

-The Space Station component of the Space Mission Simulator is located on the second floor of the Challenger Learning Center and is modeled after the laboratory on the International Space Station.
+The Space Station component of the Space Mission Simulator is modeled after the laboratory on the International Space Station.
 The “astronauts” working in the laboratory node of the Space Station must complete their tasks, share information with their “engineer” classmates in Mission Control and consult with each other to decide on how best to accomplish the goal of the mission.
-These overall goals vary, depending on which type of mission the class is participating in.
+These overall goals vary for each mission.

 Mission Patches